kerski/pbi-dataops-template/README.md

 ## Checking the Dataflow pushed to Azure DevOps

 With the [Installation Steps](#Installation-Steps) complete, the Azure resource should have automatically picked up on the new dataflow and pushed it to Git.
-Please navigate to Repos section of the Azure DevOps project.
-Switch to the 'part20' branch in the Repo and you should see a 'DataFlows' folder that contains the newly pushed 'model.json' file that represent the dataflow.
+Please navigate to the Repos section of the Azure DevOps project.
+Switch to the 'part20' branch in the Repo and you should see a 'DataFlows' folder that contains the newly pushed 'model.json' file that represents the dataflow.
 The image below is an example.

 ![Example of successfully saved file to Git](./images/part20-saved-model.PNG)